Gurgennn/Mic.Volo.EnglishToArmenianConverter/README.md

 # Mic.Volo.EnglishToArmenianTraslator
-Simple app with C# that translates text from English to Armenian
+Simple app with C# that convertes text from English to Armenian

+App allows you to convert English letters to Armenian in real time